Relaxation Techniques That Really Work

 Everyone experiences stress and its effects.
 Short-term effects of stress include

-headaches, shallow breathing, difficulty sleeping, anxiety, and upset stomach.
+headaches, shallow breathing, trouble sleeping, anxiety, and upset stomach.
 Long-term

 chronic stress can increase the risk for heart disease, back pain, depression, persistent

-muscle aches and pains, and a weakened immune system, according to the National Institute
+muscle aches and pains, and a weak immune system.

 Chronic stress can affect your emotions and behavior by making you irritable, impatient,